react-cosmos/react-cosmos/docs/next.md

 This is your Cosmos Renderer.
 We'll get back to it in a minute.

-Create `cosmos.config.json` and point `rendererUrl` to your Next Cosmos Renderer:
+Create `cosmos.config.json` and point `rendererUrl` to your Next.js Cosmos Renderer:

 ```json
 {